A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

 \subsubsection{Error Filtering}

-Using the posterior means from Table \ref{tab:stats-gate}, we construct gate and measurement error filters and apply them on our 128 probabilities of measuring 0 on Qubit 1 and Qubit 2.
-The results are displayed in Figure \ref{fig:gate-denoised}.
-In the most of time, the filter created by parameters from Algorithm \ref{alg:noise_params} can recover the ideal probability $1$.
-Again, we can also see filters from Algorithm \ref{alg:noise_params} are clearly better those from standard Bayesian, especially for Qubit 2.
+Using the posterior means from Table~\ref{tab:stats-gate}, we construct gate and measurement error filters and apply them on the 128 samples of the QoI. (i.e., probabilities of measuring 0) on Qubit 1 and Qubit 2.
+The results are displayed in Figure~\ref{fig:gate-denoised}.
+It shows that both Bayesian approaches we use can recover the exact value $1$ with high probability.
+More importantly, the consistent Bayesian outperforms the standard one as it recovers the exact value $1$ with larger chance. especially in the test on Qubit 2.

-The data for error filters in Section \ref{sec:meas-exp} and experiment in Section \ref{sec:gate-exp} were collected within one hour, so it is reasonable to use posteriors in Section \ref{sec:gate-exp} to denoise the Grover's search data in Section \ref{sec:meas-exp}.
-However, comparing the values of measurement error parameters in Table \ref{tab:QoI} and in Table \ref{tab:stats-gate}, we can see there are some noticeable differences.
-Table~\ref{tab:mix} gives the performance of using parameters in Section~\ref{sec:gate-exp} to filter out errors in data in Section~\ref{sec:meas-exp}.
-Comparing those values to the ones in Table \ref{tab:grover}, we can see they are better than Qiskit method and QDT, but worse than values from either Bayesian methods.
+The data for error filters in Section~\ref{sec:meas-exp} and experiment in Section~\ref{sec:gate-exp} were collected within one hour, so it is reasonable to use posteriors in Section~\ref{sec:gate-exp} to denoise the Grover's search data in Section~\ref{sec:meas-exp}.
+However, comparing the values of measurement error parameters in Table~\ref{tab:QoI} and in Table~\ref{tab:stats-gate}, we can see there are some noticeable differences.
+Table~\ref{tab:mix} provides the results of using parameters in Section~\ref{sec:gate-exp} to filter out errors in data used in Section~\ref{sec:meas-exp}.
+We can see they are better than Qiskit method and QDT, but worse than values from either Bayesian methods shown in Tabel~\ref{tab:grover}.

-One possible explanation is, with 200 gates, our model is much more sensitive to gate error than measurement errors, as Figure \ref{fig:sens} demonstrates.
-In this case, $\eg$ is estimated more precisely than $\ez, \eo$ during the experiment in Section \ref{sec:gate-exp}.
-On the other hand, the estimation of measurement error in Section \ref{sec:meas-exp} uses circuits that have 0.5 chance to measuring either 0 or 1 without noise and this distribution does not change under the depolarizing error assumption on Hadamard gate.
-In this case, $\ez$ and $\eo$ should be estimated equal-precisely in Section \ref{sec:meas-exp} and thus provide a better performance than parameters from Section \ref{sec:gate-exp}.
+One possible explanation is, with $200$ gates, our model is much more sensitive to the gate error than the measurement error.
+A comparison of the sensitivity is shown in Figure~\ref{fig:sens}, where the results are obtained by using the error models Eqs.~\eqref{eq:me} and \eqref{eq:pm}.
+In Figure~\ref{fig:sens} (a) and (b), we can see that when $\epsilon_g$ is fixed, the QoI changes linearly and slowly as $\ezi$ or $\eoi$ varies.
+However, as shown in Figure~\ref{fig:sens} (c) when $\ezi$ and $\eoi$ are fixed, the QoI changes rapidly as $\epsilon_g$ increases. the estimation of measurement error in Section~\ref{sec:meas-exp} uses circuits that have 0.5 chance to measure either $\ket{0}$ or $\ket{1}$ without noise and this distribution does not change when a Hadamard gate suffers from bit-flip or phase-flip error, so it yields a better performance.